Kwiebs/Forpetswithlove/exampleSite/content/english/blog/diy-cat-scratching-post-ideas.md

   - question: "What's the cheapest DIY scratching post to make?"
     answer: "The cardboard box scratcher is the cheapest - it's essentially free if you have cardboard boxes.
 The corrugated cardboard roll project costs about $5-10 in materials.
 Both are highly effective and cats love them."
   - question: "How do I make a scratching post stable?"
-    answer: "Stability is crucial.
+    answer: "Stability is important.
 Use a wide, heavy base (at least 18x18 inches).
 Add weight to the base with sand, rocks, or heavy wood.
 Secure all connections with strong glue and screws.
 A wobbly post will never be used."
   - question: "Can I make a scratching post for a large cat?"
     answer: "Absolutely!
 For large cats, make posts taller (36+ inches) and wider bases (24+ inches).
 Use thicker materials for durability.
 Large cats need sturdy, tall posts for full-body stretching and scratching."
 howto: